rapid7/vm-automation/README.md

 * Currently, I have logging to the screen turned on to help with debugging.  vm-automation logs to a file passed into the intialization function for the server.
 The default name is `defaultLogfile.log`

 ### Why bother to encapsulate pyVmomi and vmrun.exe?
 I'm no big fan of re-inventing the wheel, and I conceed that is a bit of what I did here, but I did it for some very good reasons:
-* Using this library allows me to seamlessly manage VMware Workstation VMs and VMware ESXi VMs because each server type has a class, and I overloaded the management functions to work with both classes.<BR>
+* Using this library allows me to seamlessly manage VMware Workstation VMs and VMware ESXi VMs because each server type has a class, and I overloaded the management functions to work with both classes.
 * pyVmomi is not particularly simple.
 If you do not believe me, see the `uploadFileToGuest` function.
 It contains the pyVmomi calls to upload a file to a guest OS.
 It's about 40 lines.
 Even worse is the